 Ways to Nature Journal

 There are so many ways to document your nature experiences.
 I’m a super fan of paper journals.
-Here is an example of an interactive litter cleanup log:
+Here is an example of an interactive litter cleanup log from our school:

 This is a tangible way for multiple persons to document what litter was found and to add ideas and research facts.

 Another way to log is to use a grid journal, where you can easily create tables, graphs, or drawings to scale.
 We just use a one for all of us to save paper.
 You can also tape on your photos, draw and color the creatures and plants you notice, and insert articles or maps you get from the park you’d like to save:

 It‘s wonderful to have a place you can refer to when you need to know when certain plants bloom, when the birds migrate, and what the weather is like at certain times of the year.
 It’s Citizen science in action!